 It’s an escape, every bit as much as the most grandiose fantasy film or the most elaborately-constructed romance.
 Perhaps it’s a little bit more palatable to some folks if their escape hatch of choice looks a little bit more like what they see every day.
 We all need the escapes, for sure; the world is dark enough.
 Hard enough.

-Tuning in, I might feel a sort of perverse delight in the doublethink of it all – it’s real, it’s not real, does it matter whether it’s real? – and also a sort of vague, ill-defined shame.
+Tuning in, I find myself caught up in the doublethink of it all – it’s real, it’s not real, does it matter whether it’s real? – and also a sort of vague, ill-defined shame.
 I’m not supposed to find anything to like there at all; isn’t it a bit like I’ve been caught devouring an entire pint of ice cream on the sofa in my pajamas?
 Don’t I have artistic aspirations, however poorly-defined they may be?
 Shouldn’t I be queueing up something a bit more challenging?

 But there are plenty of days when I feel too exhausted, after the office and the household planning and management and the constant encroachment of day-to-day nonsense on every little corner of my brain, no matter how it craves to do other things.